bytebase/bytebase.com/content/docs/data-query-and-export/data-export.md

 Before adding the **Project Exporter** role, you need to add the **Project Querier** role first to ensure that the user has permission to query the data.

-Once the data exporter role is added, the user can export the query result of the specified database in SQL Editor.
+Once the **Project Exporter** role is added, the user can export the query result of the specified database in SQL Editor.

 ![export-data-button-in-sql-editor](/docs/data-query-and-export/export-data-button-in-sql-editor.webp)